HadrienG2/code-that-counts/src/simd-narrowing.md

 ## Improving small-scale throughput

-While the "entry cost" cannot be worked around without losing the benefits of counting with smaller integers, the problem of poor performance at low iteration counts can be worked around by simply offloading the work of small-scale countings to our previous SIMD + ILP version, which has a very low entry cost
+While the "entry cost" cannot be reduced without losing some benefits of counting with smaller integers, the problem of poor performance at low iteration counts can be worked around by simply offloading the work of small-scale countings to our previous SIMD + ILP version, which has a very low entry cost